ernestolindo/my-dev-web-notes/DOM Scripting.md

 JavaScript allows us to create dynamic HTML elements using the `createElement()` method, which has properties like `element.textContent`, `element.classList` and `element.attribute` to personalize our element.
 An element can be added to the document as an element's child using the `appendChild()` function.

+## Events

+The window object includes  `addEventListener()` defines an event to listen to, and fires a function when the event is dispatched.